Savvythelegend/PGDocs/docs/operator_conf.md

 By default, the operator is installed in the `cnpg-system` namespace as a Kubernetes `Deployment` called `cnpg-controller-manager`.

-!!!
-Note
+:::note
 In the examples below we assume the default name and namespace for the operator deployment.

 The behavior of the operator can be customized through a `ConfigMap`/`Secret` that is located in the same namespace of the operator deployment and with `cnpg-controller-manager-config` as the name.

-!!!
-Important
+:::important
-    Any change to the config's `ConfigMap`/`Secret` will not be automatically detected by the operator, - and as such, it needs to be reloaded (see below).
+Any change to the config's `ConfigMap`/`Secret` will not be automatically
+    detected by the operator, - and as such, it needs to be reloaded (see below).
     Moreover, changes only apply to the resources created after the configuration is reloaded.

-!!!
-Important
+:::important
 The operator first processes the ConfigMap values and then the Secret’s, in this order.
     As a result, if a parameter is defined in both places, the one in the Secret will be used.

 ## Available options